Adani’s sudden exit from APSEZ stirs speculation on fresh turbulence amid legal scrutiny

-Dubai: In a stunning development that could reshape India's infrastructure power balance, billionaire Gautam Adani has officially stepped down as executive chairman of Adani Ports and Special Economic Zone (APSEZ), the country's largest private port operator.
+Dubai: In a new development that could reshape India's infrastructure power balance, billionaire Gautam Adani has officially stepped down as executive chairman of Adani Ports and Special Economic Zone (APSEZ), the country's largest private port operator.

 The move is seen as highly consequential—not only because APSEZ handles nearly 28% of India's total port volumes and is the group’s most valuable listed entity, but also due to the timing.
-The exit follows months of legal turmoil for the Adani empire, including:
+The surprise exit follows months of legal turmoil for the Adani empire, including:

-Allegations that the group misled U.S. investors to secure funding and bribed Indian officials to bag billion-dollar energy contracts.
+The Hindenburg Research report also alleged that the group misled U.S. investors to secure funding and bribed Indian officials to bag billion-dollar energy contracts.

 APSEZ shares dropped 2% intraday to ₹1,361.10 following news of the resignation, dragging the Nifty 50 along with it.